Mmark94/SCRaMbLE-SIM/README.md

 ## <a name="limitations"></a>Limitations
 SCRaMbLE-SIM was mostly tested on synthetic yeast genomes.
 For all other WT genomes which do not contain loxPsym sites, the recombination junctions can be chosen at random, or by the user to have equal size segments or chosen arbitrarily.

-SCRaMbLE-SIM allows only genome evolution through genomic rearrangements and does not allows SNPs and INDELs.

-At the moment, simulated reads have no errors inside and therefore might be different for this aspect to nanopore sequencing reads.
-Moreover, all simulated reads start and end at one recombination junction.

 For the read length distribution, we chosen a "Discretized Truncated Normal Distribution" (DTND).
 However, this is just one of the three most common distributions for nanopore read length (Yu Li et al., 2018).